 Rent cannot be set above the local market rents for similar properties in the area and three comparable examples for similar properties in the locality must be presented to demonstrate this.
-The landlord must include the rent amount for three comparable dwellings of a similar size, type and character and situated in a comparable area to establish market rent.
+The landlord must include the rent amount for three comparable dwellings of a similar size, type and character and situated in a comparable area with similar terms in the agreement to establish market rent.
 See sample notices of rent reviews here.

 Evidence of the rent charged for comparable properties can be in the form of advertisements for such properties published within the previous four weeks.
 If a tenant considers that they are being asked to pay more than the market rent, they can seek clarification from the landlord or take a dispute case to the RTB within 28 days of receipt of receiving noitce of the rent change.